illinois-cs241/illinois-cs241.github.io/_posts/2016-11-02-finding_filesystems.md

 Your friendly neighborhood 241 course staff asked themselves, what's the best way to learn filesystems?
 Write One!

 In this lab, you will be implementing two utilites: `ls` and `cat` on the filesystem level.
 Normally, these commands call system calls to do work for them, but now they are going under the hood.
-You will be exploring how the metadata is stored in the inode and how the data is stored in the datablocks.
+You will be exploring how metadata is stored in the inode and how data is stored in the datablocks.

 ## minixy-fs

 Although EXT2 is very good filesystem, it had some constraints that made it difficult to turn it into a file filesystem.
 Your TAs took a predecessor of the file system (the [Minix Filesystem](https://en.wikipedia.org/wiki/MINIX_file_system)) and edited it to make it a good in file filesystem.
-As such, you will have to learn our filesystem in addition, ours is simplier though!
+As such, you will have to learn our filesystem in addition; ours is simpler though!

 ## Superblock